Paolo Bertoni reviews CP IX TAB

-IX TAB reissue reviewed by Caesar on Darkroom magazine
+IX TAB reissue reviewed by John Pereyra

 Translated from Spanish, sourced from John Pereyra FB post and his blog I’ve never wondered, nor have I ever heard of anyone doing so in any corner of the planet, on the periphery of the periphery of indie pop music.
 That is, artists and/or bands so radically removed from the …